Calicivirus, FIV, FeLV & Feline Herpes Treatment At Home

 Feline leukemia virus (FeLV) is what’s known as a retrovirus because it creates an enzyme that inserts copies of itself into the cells it infects.
 Roughly 2–3% of all cats in the US are infected.
 However, for those that are most at risk – very young, ill or outdoor cats – the rate rises to up to 30%.

 Feline Calicivirus - Feline calicivirus (FCV) is extremely contagious to other cats.
 It is a viral infection that affects the respiratory tract, mouth, intestines and musculoskeletal system of cats.
 The most common symptoms are upper respiratory infections (sneezing, nasal congestion and conjunctivitis), ulcers in the cat’s mouth or on the lips and nose, inflammation and fatigue.
 The symptoms usually begin in the back of the mouth and appear similar to stomatitis: swelling, drooling and ulcers.
 The painful ulcers may inhibit your cat from eating.
 The cat may not be able to smell, so it may become anorexic.
 Calicivirus can also cause painful inflammation in the joints.
 Some cats will develop chronic gingivitis or stomatitis as a result of FCV.
-Incorporating natural treatments for feline calicivirus in addition to giving traditional medicine can give your cat relief from the irritating symptoms.
+Feline calicivirus treatment at home including supplements and feeding a low carbohydrate, novel protein diet can help manage the symptoms.

 Calicivirus can be spread through saliva or secretions from the nose or eyes.
 It is most common in shelters and multi-cat households.
 Unlike most feline viruses, calicivirus can live for up to a month in some environments, so it is very important to disinfect the environment to protect other cats.
 People cannot contract FCV, but if they have touched contaminated surfaces, they can transmit the virus to other cats.
 New strains of FCV are common, as the virus mutates readily.